 Sherry Boschert is an independent scholar, journalist, author, and blogger.
 Previously as a journalist she was the San Francisco Bureau Chief for Frontline Medical News in 1991-2014 and freelanced for The New York Times and other news outlets.
-She is the author of Plug-in Hybrids: The Cars that Will Recharge America (New Society Publishers, 2006).
-Boschert is at work on a new book, Uppity Women: A People's History of Title IX.
+She is the author of Plug-in Hybrids: The Cars That Will Recharge America (New Society Publishers, 2006).
+Boschert is at work on a new book, Uppity Women: A History of Title IX.
 She blogs at sherryboschert.com.

 Current research areas: